Tropes associated with Blackface

 - The Paper-Thin Disguise variant shows up in Silver Streak.
 Con man Richard Pryor helps to disguise traveler Gene Wilder, who's been framed for murder.
 Presumably it helps that Wilder has naturally curly hair.
 Hearing Wilder's clueless Soul Brother patter, Pryor says, "I sure hope we don't run into any brothers."
 Behind the scenes, Pryor changed a scene to so that the disguise does not fool the black janitor.

 - The white voice actors of Amos N Andy appear in blackface in their sole feature film Check and Double Check.
 The comedy duo was at the height of their fame, but fans were apparently disappointed to see their favorite radio characters looking like white guys in blackface.
-The film was not a success.
+The actors themselves weren't too happy to wear blackface either, as they considered the characters to be quite honest and kindhearted.

 - An interesting example is found with Tommy Chong as the blues singer Blind Melon Chitlin' in Still Smokin: the humor is not based around the character being black, but being blind.